-The sculptures are the work of a Sammamish artist, Al Zold, a retired Boeing employee whose interest is artistic woodworking.
-His work appears at local galleries, and Al has been a participating artist at the last two Sammamish Art Fairs held at Sammamish City Hall.
+Al Zold is a Sammamish resident whose weathered wooden sculptures appear at local galleries.
+Al has been a participating artist at the last two Sammamish Art Fairs held at Sammamish City Hall.

 When approached by the Sammamish Arts Commission to consider creating sculptures for Sammamish roundabouts, Al responded that weathered wood is just not readily available.
 The property holding the famed Sammamish landmark, the green caboose, (and a weathered red barn) was being sold to TRFPacific (Metropolitan Market).
 In February, 2015, one of the Arts Commissioners, Claradell Shedd, approached the owner of the property at 228th and SE 4th Street and implored that when the barn was demolished the owner would consent to giving that "historic" wood to her who in turn would be able to supply Al Zold with the materials necessary to create his wooden artistry.
-The barn owner consented, and he and Claradell's husband began the demolition June 3, 2015.
+The barn owner consented, and he and Claradell's husband began meaningful to your adjacent neighborhood as you daily navigate the roundabout.

+the demolition June 3.
+2015.
 Immediately the wood was stored at a remote secured site.
 The caboose was purchased by local Sammamish residents and relocated on June 15, 2015 to their property in Cle Elum (now visible from I-90).
 They will refurnish the caboose there.
-Eventually the sculpture will bear a plaque showing the barn as the historic origin of the weathered wood.
-We hope the story of the historic significance of the wood will make it more meaningful to your adjacent neighborhood as you daily navigate the roundabout.
+Eventually the sculpture will bear a plague showing the barn as the historic origin of the weathered wood.
+We hope the story of the historic significance of the wood will make it more